Zuzu-Typ/free-graphics/README.md

 # Free Icons, Symbols and other SVGs
 All of these files are released under the CC0-1.0 license (i.e. public domain).
-Put them to good use.
+Put them to good use, please.

 ## [add.svg](add.svg)